 Carboplatin is an organoplatinum compound in the class of alkylating agents that possess anti-neoplastic activity.
-Carboplatin binds to DNA producing predominately interstrand versus intrastrand cross-links that lead to DNA breakage, and it is not cell cycle specific (Bedford 2004).
-Carboplatin is administered intravenously on a body surface area (mg/m2) basis.
-Additional information on the pharmacology of carboplatin is located in Table 30.
+Carboplatin binds to DNA, producing predominately interstrand versus intrastrand cross-links that lead to DNA breakage, and it is not cell cycle specific (Bedford 2004).
+Carboplatin is administered intravenously on a body-surface-area (mg/m) basis.
+Additional information on the pharmacology of carboplatin is located in Table 32.